frame-decoration

 Key Challenges

-• Limited Initial SME Coverage: The team started with just one tech lead SME for GFD and one SME overseeing PFD while managing multiple Component Agile Release Streams (CARs).
+• Limited Initial Subject Matter Expert (SME) Coverage: The team began with only one technical lead acting as the Subject Matter Expert for GFD and another SME overseeing PFD, all while managing multiple Component Agile Release Streams (CARs).

 • Time Zone Coordination: Collaborated with cross-functional teams across the US, Europe, and India, which presented scheduling and communication challenges.